bast/paragliding-aerodynamics/slides.md

 ### What this means for landing

-- **You want speed on approach** to have more control and possibly a softer landing
+- .emph[You want speed on approach] to have more control and possibly a softer landing
 - When landing at high altitude, you need to be very precise with your flare timing

 ---